izaz4141/nadekodon-rs/README.md

-# NadekoDon
+# Nadeko~don

-**NadekoDon** is a modern, cross-platform Download Manager built with Flutter and Rust.
+**Nadeko~don** is a modern, cross-platform Download Manager built with Flutter and Rust.
 It leverages the performance of Rust for backend operations (downloading, file management) and the flexibility of Flutter for a beautiful user interface.

 ## Key Features

 - **High Performance**: Powered by a Rust backend for efficient download handling.
 - **Cross-Platform**: Runs on Linux, Windows, and Android.
-- **Browser Integration**: Includes a local server to communicate with browser extensions for seamless download capture.
+- **Browser Integration**: Includes a local server to communicate with browser extensions [**NadeCon**](https://github.com/izaz4141/NadeCon) for seamless download capture.
 - **System Tray Support**: Minimizes to the system tray for background operation.

 ## Getting Started